 I vary the type of a cycle my dad follows.
-More often than not it is a Marty Gallagher inspired linear cycle.
-To write such a cycle, pick the target for the last heavy day (1×3, 1×2, 2×2, etc.) and work back 6-12 weeks.
-Trial and error have taught me that 15-pound jumps are optimal for my dad.
-He tends to overtrain with 10-pound jumps and 20-pound jumps do not allow him to gain enough momentum.
+More often than not, though, it is a Marty Gallagher-inspired linear cycle.
+To write such a cycle for yourself, pick the target for the last heavy day (1×3, 1×2, 2×2, etc.) and work back six to twelve weeks.
+Trial and error have taught me that fifteen-pound jumps are optimal for my dad.
+He tends to overtrain with ten-pound jumps and twenty-pound jumps do not allow him to gain enough momentum.

 Vladimir’s Cycle for the 2012 APF Viking Challenge, Solvang, CA